Delta Conveyance Project

-Delta Conveyance Project, formerly known as California Water Fix and Eco Restore or the Bay Delta Conservation Plan, is a $20 billion plan proposed by Governor Jerry Brown and the California Department of Water Resources to build a 36 foot diameter tunnel to carry fresh water from the Sacramento River southward under the Sacramento-San Joaquin Delta to Bethany Reservoir for use by the State Water Project and the Central Valley Project.
+The Delta Conveyance Project, formerly known as California WaterFix and EcoRestore or the Bay Delta Conservation Plan, is a $20 billion plan proposed by Governor Jerry Brown and the California Department of Water Resources to build a 36 foot diameter tunnel to carry fresh water from the Sacramento River southward under the Sacramento-San Joaquin Delta to Bethany Reservoir for use by the State Water Project and the Central Valley Project.

-History
+Project History

-The precipitation in the northern part of the state, vital to the health of watersheds, fisheries, and communities in Northern California and often impacted by climate change and drought, has long been diverted by federal and state water projects to the somewhat drier southern portion of the state for agriculture and urban use.
+The precipitation in the northern part of the state has long been diverted by federal and state water projects to the southern portion of the state for agriculture and urban use.
 In the 1960s, Governor Pat Brown supported two large projects that reallocated water from the northern portion of the state to Southern California.
 In the early 1980s, his son, Governor Jerry Brown, attempted a third, the Peripheral Canal, which failed to gain voter support.
 Governor Arnold Schwarzenegger pushed for the project in 2009 and, when Jerry Brown returned to office as governor in January 2011, he made it one of his two main focuses during his eight years in office.
 During those years, the project morphed from an above-the-ground "peripheral canal" to two huge underground tunnels referred to as the "twin tunnels."
 The twin tunnel project was finally stopped in 2018 through the work of Delta citizens and support organizations.
 Governor Gavin Newsom began pushing for a single tunnel project when he took office in 2019.